 Retrieving a lost or forgotten Gmail account often is a hassle.
 Here, in this article, we will employ a meticulous approach to discuss some of the common problems associated with retrieving a lost or forgotten Gmail account.
-Make sure you stick to the end to see the steps that has helped many to find Gmail accounts that is lost.
+Make sure you stick to the end to see the steps that have helped many to find Gmail accounts that are lost.

 1. Forgot the password, but my browser remembers it

 2. Forgot the password for my private Google (Gmail) account

 3. Forgot the username/email address for my private Google (Gmail) account